TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 Performance Cookies (Third Party) **Host** **Cookie** beacon-1.newrelic.com JSESSIONID tubemogul.com \_tmid Functionality Cookies Purposes

 *   Remembers the user has filled in the required profile form to reach the protected downloads, for up to 30 days after the browser session has been closed.
-The form information is also stored in the cookie, along with the user’s assigned unique ID.

 Functionality Cookies (Third Party) **Host** **Cookie** Second2 Personal\_UID Targeting Cookies None on these sites.
 3.3 Web Beacons